The Most Eco-Friendly Non-Dairy Milks

 And consumers are starting to heed all this info — recently, the Dairy Farmers of America (DFA) reported that milk sales across the U.S. dropped by about $1.1 billion in 2018 compared to 2017.

-All that being said, which non-dairy milk has the lowest impact?
 Since the various non-dairy milk brands on the market use different amounts of their main ingredients (such as almonds, soy beans, or hemp seeds) in their recipes, it's hard to say precisely.
 But luckily, there are a few milks that are generally easier on the environment.
 According to Inhabitat, coconut milk, hemp milk, pea protein milk, and oat milk are generally low-impact, because they either require less water to grow or produce less emissions than other plant milks.

 Soy milk, almond milk, and rice milk are all popular, but they all use more water than the aforementioned plant milks, Poore's study found.
 The study added that cashew crops are pretty low-yielding, meaning cashew milk is probably not the most eco-friendly option.
 There are also so many other non-dairy milks to consider, including hemp milk, flax milk, hazelnut milk, and macadamia nut milk.
 Furthermore, when shopping, you'll probably also want to consider the taste and nutritional content of each milk.
 But basically, as long as non-dairy milk is helping you to consume less animal products, you've already lowered your impact.

 You can further lower the impact of your non-dairy milk by buying your nuts, seeds, or oats in bulk, and making it at home.
 Check out our favorite recipes for oat milk and almond milk.